 The Power of Physical Activity and the Positive Impact on Our Mental Health

-In these honest words Active Devon’s Claire Beney shares her personal journey with sport and physical activity.
-And, how it has played a vital role in getting her through some very sad times.
+In these honest words Active Devon’s Claire Beney shares her personal journey about how sport and physical activity has helped with her mental health whilst going through some very sad times.

 Most of Us Will Experience Times of Sadness at Some Point in Our Lives